CHEOPS – CHaracterizing ExOPlanets Satellite

 • The first detection of deformation of an exoplanet.

 • A new and unique planetary system named TOI-178.
-It contains 6 exoplanets.
-Five of those have orbital resonances [1] .
+It contains six exoplanets, five of which have orbital resonances [1] .

-• Four exoplanets orbiting four stars in the Milkey-Way.
-These exoplanets are called Mini-Neptunes.
-The Mini-Neptunes is one of the most common types of exoplanets.
+• Four exoplanets orbit four stars in the Milky Way.
+These exoplanets are called Mini-Neptunes and are the most common type of exoplanet.
 Those are in the size between Earth and Neptune and orbit around the sun closer than Mercury.

 • An uncommon star system boasting six exoplanets has been unveiled.
 These planets orbit their central star, HD110067, in a harmonious rhythm.
 The arrangement of their orbits indicates that the system has remained largely unaltered since its formation over a billion years ago.